paradigma-cl/unbreakableID/README.md

 #### 2.2.7 Decentralized Applications (Dapp's)

-Decentralized Applications (Dapp’s) also called Web3 Apps [32] or Stacks applications is the New App that integrates these main functions, authentication, transaction signing, and data storage.
+Decentralized Applications (Dapp’s) also called Web3 Apps [33] or Stacks applications is the New App that integrates these main functions, authentication, transaction signing, and data storage.
 All users can run their applications under their own private decentralized space.
 Web3 users own their data as they are the only ones has access to and/or share with other users their private data through the decentralized application.
 These domain or subdomain names can also use the decentralized names or decentralized IDs, and they are registered to the public key associated with its private key or address, and the IP address location of the Dapp.

 #### 2.2.8 Decentralized Identifiers

-The World Wide Web Consortium - (W3C) recommends Decentralized identifiers (DIDs) [33], as a new type of identifier that enables verifiable, decentralized digital identity.
-A DID [34] refers to any subject (e.g., a person, organization, thing, data model, abstract entity, etc.) as determined by the controller of the DID.
+The World Wide Web Consortium - (W3C) recommends Decentralized identifiers (DIDs) [34], as a new type of identifier that enables verifiable, decentralized digital identity.
+A DID [35] refers to any subject (e.g., a person, organization, thing, data model, abstract entity, etc.) as determined by the controller of the DID.
 In contrast to typical, federated identifiers, DIDs have been designed so that they may be decoupled from centralized registries, identity providers, and certificate authorities.
-Specifically, while other parties might be used to help enable the discovery of information related to a DID, the design enables the controller of a DID to prove control over it without requiring permission from any other party.
+Specifically, while other parties might be used to help to discover information related to a DID, the design enables the controller of a DID to prove control over it without requiring permission from any other party.
 DIDs are URIs that associate a DID subject with a DID document allowing trustable interactions associated with that subject.

 Each DID document can express cryptographic material, verification methods, or services, which provide a set of mechanisms enabling a DID controller to prove control of the DID.
 Services enable trusted interactions associated with the DID subject.
 A DID might provide the means to return the DID subject itself if the DID subject is an information resource such as a data model.

 The DIDs for a person, for example, are expressed through a name and an image, sometimes a description, background image, URL, email, password signature, etc. The visual and textual representation of an account, helps users to better recognize their accounts, from the accounts of other users.
 Stacks has a long history of Decentralized Identifiers (DIDs) as they introduced human-readable names for Bitcoin addresses when the project started as “One Name” back in 2014.

 The Stacks public DID is a profile that is registered with a username on-chain using the BNS (Blockchain Naming System) smart contract.
-These profiles are defined using the JSON web token, and its contents using the appropriate objects of the Schema standard [35], like the person object [36].
+These profiles are defined using the JSON web token, and its contents using the appropriate objects of the Schema standard [36], like the person object [37].

 #### 2.2.8.1 Securing the DNS, BNS, and DID's

-BNS names can be compliant with the emerging Decentralized Identity Foundation [37] protocol specification for decentralized identifiers (DIDs), and the W3C.
+BNS names can be compliant with the emerging Decentralized Identity Foundation [38] protocol specification for decentralized identifiers (DIDs), and the W3C.
 These initiatives define mechanisms by which an end user can leverage an open provider to release identity information (such as authentication and claims) to a Relying Party that can act on that information.

 Each name in BNS has an associated DID.
 The DID format for BNS is:
 •	did:stack:v2:{address}-{index}